-Jacqueline K. Holmes concentrates her practice on complex commercial litigation and general civil litigation matters.
+Jacqueline K. Holmes concentrates her practice on complex litigation and general civil litigation matters.

 Prior to joining the firm in 2013, Jackie served as law clerk to the Honorable Stephen G. Baratta, President Judge, Court of Common Pleas of Northampton County.